Fatal crash on Old Spiral Highway injures two others

 A single-vehicle crash on the Old Spiral Highway early this morning resulted in one fatality and two injuries, according to a news release from the Nez Perce County Sheriff’s Office.

-A Toyota 4Runner carrying three occupants left the roadway and traveled over 200 feet down a ravine, according to the news release.
+A Toyota 4Runner carrying three occupants left the roadway and traveled more than 200 feet down a ravine, according to the news release.
 One occupant managed to walk to a nearby residence to call for help and was later taken to the hospital by ambulance.
-The other two occupants were extricated from the vehicle, with one transported to the hospital by ambulance, while the third person was pronounced dead at the scene.
+The other two occupants had to be extricated from the vehicle — one was transported to the hospital by ambulance, and the third person was pronounced dead at the scene.

-The collision occurred around 5:20 a.m., approximately two miles up the Old Spiral Highway, according to the news release.
+The collision occurred around 5:20 a.m., approximately 2 miles up the Old Spiral Highway, according to the news release.

 The driver’s identity has not yet been determined, according to the news release.